EnMasseProject/enmasse/README.md

 * Support for <b>store and forward</b> and <b>direct messaging</b> mechanisms
 * <b>Elastic scaling</b> of message brokers
 * <b>AMQP</b> and <b>MQTT</b> support
-* <b>Simple</b> setup and management
+* <b>Simple</b> setup, management and <b>monitoring</b>.
 * <b>Multitenancy</b>: Manage multiple independent instances
-* Built on <b>OpenShift</b>: deploy <b>on-premise</b> or in the <b>cloud</b>
+* Built on <b>Kubernetes/OpenShift</b>: deploy <b>on-premise</b> or in the <b>cloud</b>

+EnMasse can be used for many purposes, such as moving your messaging infrastructure to the cloud (without depending on a specific cloud provider) or building a scalable messaging backbone for IoT.

 ## Components

-EnMasse is made of different components needed for the OpenShift deployment and for handling the messaging infrastructure based on a Qpid Dispatch Router network and Apache ActiveMQ broker(s).
+EnMasse is made of different components needed for the deployment and for handling the messaging infrastructure based on a Qpid Dispatch Router network and Apache ActiveMQ broker(s).

 * [address-controller](https://github.com/EnMasseProject/admin#address-controller): Controls multiple instances (tenants) and per-instance address space
 * [ragent](https://github.com/EnMasseProject/ragent): Controls the router network configuration
-* [configserv](https://github.com/EnMasseProject/admin#configuration-server): A bridge for subscribing to OpenShift resource updates through AMQP
+* [configserv](https://github.com/EnMasseProject/admin#configuration-server): A bridge for subscribing to Kubernetes resource updates through AMQP
 * [queue-scheduler](https://github.com/EnMasseProject/admin#queue-scheduler): Controls the mapping of queues to brokers
 * [subserv](https://github.com/EnMasseProject/subserv): Subscription service for durable subscriptions
 * [mqtt-gateway](https://github.com/EnMasseProject/mqtt-gateway): MQTT gateway for "MQTT over AMQP"